BethanyG/python-lab/labs/lab1.md

 2
 ```

-The `>>>` is called a "prompt."
+The `>>>` is called a *prompt*.
 The prompt is waiting for your Python command.
 You can type in something like `1 + 1`, press the `Enter` key, and the computer will write back the answer.

-If you ever want to remember something, computers have lots of memory.
+If you ever want to remember something, computers can help you remember.

 ```python
 >>> five = 2 + 3